ifrahnaqash/IDS-Dataset-Auditing-Framework/README.md

 ### 📌 Requirements

-Make sure you have:
+Make sure you have installed the libraries speicified in the requirements.txt file.

-- Python 3.8+
-- Jupyter / JupyterLab
-- Standard data science stack (`numpy`, `pandas`, `matplotlib`, etc.)

 ---

 ### 📌 Running the Metrics

-Each auditing metric is implemented in a corresponding notebook.
+Each auditing metric is implemented in a corresponding notebook given in Framework/.
 To execute:

 1. Open a metric notebook (e.g., 'atc_metric.ipynb')
 2. Follow the documented steps